-As of February 15, 2021, our loan portfolio had a weighted-average YTM IRR of 21.4% and was secured by real estate, cash flows, licenses and with respect to certain of our loans, substantially all assets in the borrowers and certain of their subsidiaries.
-The YTM IRR on our loans is comprised of (i) OID, (ii) cash interest, (iii) PIK interest, which is capitalized and added to the outstanding principal balance of the applicable loan, (iv) amortization, (v) unused fees, (vi) prepayment premiums, (vii) make-whole premiums, (vii) late fees, (ix) arranger fees and (x) Assigned Rights, which we promptly sell.
-During the period from July 31, 2020 (date of commencement of operations) through December 31, 2020, we sold all of our Assigned Rights to our affiliate, AFC Warehouse, using a sale price based on fair value as determined by our Board, based on various subjective and objective factors, including input from an independent third-party valuation firm that we currently retain to provide input on the valuation of such assets.
-Subsequent to December 31, 2020, we sold our Assigned Rights related to common shares and warrants of Public Company A to the third-party administrative agent under the Public Company A loans.
-Certain of our loans have exit fees and extension fees, which are not included in our YTM IRR calculations.
+As of June 1, 2021, our portfolio was comprised of loans to 12 different borrowers, totaling approximately \$152.8 million in total principal amount, with approximately \$29.9 million in additional unfunded loan commitments to such borrowers.
+As of June 1, 2021, our loan portfolio had a weighted-average estimated YTM of approximately 21% and was secured by real estate, cash flows, licenses and with respect to certain of our loans, substantially all assets in the borrowers and certain of their subsidiaries.
+Estimated YTM includes a variety of fees and features that enhance the total yield, which may include, but is not limited to, OID, exit fees, prepayment fees, and unused fees.
+We recognize OID as a discount to the funded loan principal and accrete it to income over the term of the loan.
+In some cases, we may receive the option to assign the right (each an "Assigned Right") to acquire warrants and/or equity of the borrower as part of the consideration for us to provide a loan to such borrower, which we promptly sell and recognize as additional OID.
+During the period from July 31, 2020 (date of commencement of operations) through June 1, 2021, we sold all of our Assigned Rights to either (a) our affiliate, AFC Warehouse, using a sale price based on fair value as determined by the Audit and Valuation Committee of our Board based on various subjective and objective factors, including input from an independent third-party valuation firm that we currently retain to provide input on the valuation of such assets or (b) the third-party administrative agent under the applicable loans.
+The below summarizes our loan portfolio as of June 1, 2021, unless otherwise specified.